 One of the saddest realities of today is that the true church of Christ on earth seems to be shrinking.
 Christ already envisaged this even while He was on earth.
 Being the Omniscient One, He asked His disciples, “Nevertheless, when the Son of Man comes, will He really find faith on the earth?”
 Sadly, the happenings around us today prove the necessity of this question Christ raised.
 Many of us may be confused by the many mega-churches all around the world today.
 And we’re tempted to say, “What other faith is the Son of Man looking for?”
 But I know for sure and the Spirit bears witness with me that the love of many has waxed cold.
 Many of our churches are emptying out and the ones that are not are being filled with “Christians” that can hardly be called disciples.

 I have spent a great percentage of my Christian journey begging folks to attend church.
-We even guilt-trip them sometimes to think that they do not value our friendship when they do not honor our invitations.
+We even guilt-trip them sometimes to think that they do not value our friendship when they do not honour our invitations.
 In more desperate scenarios, people get really angry and label others grave sinners for not coming to church.
-But to be honest, all I have learned in this time is that these tactics don’t work.
-When people who were once active in church and fervently serving the Lord begin to leave in their numbers, do we ask sincere questions?
+But to be honest, all I have learnt in this time is that these tactics don’t work.
+When people who were once active in church, fervently serving the Lord, begin to leave in their numbers, do we ask sincere questions?
 When our societies are being run over by an increasing number of atheists, do we ever stop to ask why?

 The Gospel of Manipulation

 So, the church is getting smarter now.
 We decide to “spice up” our services.
-People are being enticed with the gospel of manipulation.
+We have learnt to entice people with the gospel of manipulation.
 We tell them that if they come around, they’ll find healing.
 And that if they’re not getting healed, then their faith is not enough.
 But we forget that they have enough faith to keep them coming week in week out.
 We make sure the music is just perfect and tell them they’re having an encounter.
 But it doesn’t take long before they decipher the truth and are embittered.
 It’s high time we became sincere with ourselves.
 We need to stop offering the world a God that we haven’t found ourselves.
 Whether we admit it or not, people will discover the truth.

 No Quick Fix